 Charlie cleared his throat.
 He thought back to his most recent fare.
 Was it just a few hours ago?
-The only thing he had done differently was take them home, help the wife inside, then accept their hospitality for the night.
+The only thing he had done differently was to accept the hospitality of two strangers for the night.

 “Oh, no,” the voice seemed to chuckle.
 “It wasn’t anything you did last night, or even the night before.
 You’ve just forced our hands.”

 From somewhere in the darkness another set of footsteps approached.
-The ripping of duct tape being peeled from adhesive was heard.
+He heard the ripping of duct tape being peeled from adhesive.
 Charlie squirmed, but as he did, he found himself held fast by several hands.
 One set held his wrists, while another set removed blankets, then his t-shirt.
 A cold metal object was placed on his chest.
 Then, with deliberate care, the metal object was secured to his chest with one layer after another layer of tape.
 As this occurred, the thought running through Charlie’s mind was singular, “I hope that I’m around to feel the pain of removing that tape later.”

-After his head and arms were shoved back into his t-shirt, Charlie was hoisted to his feet, blindfolded, and shove up the stairs, then led outside.
-His paused briefly just outside of the door.
+After his head and arms were shoved back into his t-shirt, Charlie was hoisted to his feet, blindfolded, and shoved up the stairs, then led outside.
+He paused briefly just outside of the door.
 Charlie pointed his blindfolded eyes toward the sky but was unable to sense the time of day by the position of the sun.